migsc/epic-react-dev/02-react-hooks/NOTES.md

 want to maintain a reference to and make changes to without triggereing rerenders.

+document.querySelector as opposed to useRef: useRef will be more reliable

 ## useEffect: HTTP requests

 http requests are side effects just like DOM interaction, browser APIs like